Frequently Asked Questions About Sex Crime CHARGEs

 I’m a minor, how can I possibly be accused of child pornography?

-What crime are alleged child molesters charged with?
+What crime are alleged child molesters typically charged with?

-The most common child molestation laws in California are those involving someone who has been accused of inappropriately touching a young minor.
+The most commonly filed child molestation charges in California are those involving someone who has been accused of inappropriately touching a young minor.
 These defendants are formally charged with committing a lewd act against a child under 14.
+While it’s not as common as lewd acts against a child under 14, it is also possible to be charged for sexual acts against a minor 15 or over if the defendant is more than 10 years older than the alleged victim.

-If I thought the victim was 18, can I use that in my defense?
+If I thought the victim was 18, is that a valid defense against child molestation charges?

-The minor was the one that initiated the activity, so I can’t be charged -right?
+The minor was the one that initiated the activity, so I can’t be charged with child molestation -right?

 I never touched the child’s bare skin or their genitals, so how can I be charged with child molestation?

 It doesn’t actually matter what part of the child’s body you touched or what clothes he or she was wearing, if you touched a child with the intent of causing sexual arousal or gratification to you or the child, it is considered child molestation.
-In fact, even if you only had the minor touch themselves or only touch you, but you never even touched them, you have still violated child molestation laws in California.
+In fact, even if you only had the minor touch themselves or only touch you, but you never even touched them, you have still violated the law.
 If you believe there has been a misunderstanding of an innocent situation, communicate this fact to your attorney before speaking with the police.

 The alleged victim or his/her parents called me.
 Should I talk to them?